Kamran-Afzali/Kamran-Afzali.github.io/_posts/DataSynthesizer.md

     Generate synthetic data from CD in the order specified by order
 ```

 In the first step, the algorithm constructs Bayesian networks that capture the probabilistic relationships between attributes.
 This is done using the GreedyBayes algorithm, which selects the subset of attributes that maximizes mutual information with the current attribute in a differentially private manner.
 In the second step, the algorithm defines the order in which attribute values should be sampled based on the structure of the Bayesian networks.
 In the third step, the algorithm models the distributions of parent attributes and computes the conditioned distributions of their dependent attributes in a differentially private manner.
 This involves handling both categorical and numerical parent attributes appropriately.
 Finally, the synthetic data is generated from the conditioned distributions in the order specified by the Bayesian networks.
 Please note that this is a simplified version of the algorithm.
-The actual implementation would involve more complex steps and considerations, such as handling privacy budgets, noise injection for differential privacy, and specific methods for computing differentially private distributions and modeling parent attributes.
+The actual implementation would involve more complex steps and considerations, such as handling privacy, noise injection for differential privacy, and specific methods for computing differentially private distributions and modeling parent attributes.

-The provided pseudo code outlines a step-by-step algorithm for generating synthetic data while preserving the statistical properties and privacy of the original dataset.
 Here's an explanation of each step:

 **Step 1: Construct Bayesian Networks**
 This step involves constructing Bayesian networks (BNs) to model the probabilistic dependencies among attributes in the original dataset.
 Here's what each part of the code does: